nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Use case resumes from step 2.

+* 1b.
+The list is empty.

+Use case ends.

 * 3a.
 TutorAid detects that the command keyed in is incorrect. (e.g. wrong format, missing arguments, invalid indices)
     * 3a1.
 TutorAid displays an error message and requests the tutor to re-enter the command.
     * 3a2.
 Tutor re-enters the command, along with the necessary arguments.